Alexander Wienerberger: Photographic evidence of Holodomor, 1932–1933

 Living in Kharkiv, the then capital of the Ukrainian Soviet Socialist Republic, Wienerberger witnessed a massive famine, the Holodomor, and secretly took about 100 photographs of the scenes he saw on the streets of the city, despite the threat of arrest by the NKVD.
 His photographs depict queues of hungry people at grocery stores, starving children, dead bodies lying on the ground, and mass graves of the victims of the Holodomor.
 Wienerberger created his photographs using the German Leica camera, which was probably transferred to him by friends from abroad.

 Leaving for Austria in 1934, Wienerberger sent negatives through the diplomatic mail with the aid of the Austrian embassy.
 Austrian diplomats insisted on such a measure of caution, since there was a high probability of a search of personal belongings at the border, and eventual discovery of photographs could threaten his life.
 On his return to Vienna, Wienerberger handed the pictures to Cardinal Theodor Innitzer, who, together with the Secretary General of the European Congress of Nations, Ewald Ammende, presented them to the League of Nations.
 Ammende's book, "Must Russia Starve?" appeared in 1935.

 In 1934, the Patriotic Front, a far-right news paper in Austria released Wienerberger's photographs in a small brochure entitled "Rußland, wie es wirklich ist" ("Russia, as it really is"), but without attribution.
 The photographs were first made widely available to the public in 1935, through the publication of Ammende's book, "Muss Russland Hungern?" ("Must Russia Starve?"); however, the photos were not credited because of concerns for the safety of their creator.

 Wienerberger's family escaped the Austrian Anschluss in 1938, and moved to the United Kingdom.

 In 1939, Wienerberger published in Austria his own book of memoirs about life in the Soviet Union, in which two chapters are devoted to the Holodomor.
-The "memoir is filled with anti-Semitic commentary in general, and against “Judeo-Bolsheviks” in particular".
-"His introduction to the series boasts that his photos had appeared in the recent Antikomintern and “Der ewige Jude” [the eternal Jew] exhibits that traveled through Germany and Austria" Photographs were also included in his memoirs published in 1942.
+The "memoir is filled with anti-Semitic commentary in general, and against 'Judeo-Bolsheviks' in particular.
+His introduction to the series boasts that his photos had appeared in the recent Antikomintern and 'Der ewige Jude' [the eternal Jew] exhibits that traveled through Germany and Austria."
+Photographs were also included in his memoirs published in 1942.

-In 1944, Wienerberger served as liaison officer of the Russian Liberation Army.
+In 1944, Wienerberger served as liaison officer of the Nazi-aligned Russian Liberation Army.
 After the war, he managed to avoid the transfer to Soviet troops and ended up in the American zone of occupation in Salzburg, where he died in 1955.

 Since his death, Wienerberger's photos have been republished in many other works.
 They are exhibited, in particular, in the Canadian Museum for Human Rights in Winnipeg.